A-d-i-t-h-y-a-n7/Xeno-md/Environment_Variables.md

 ### Configuration Settings - Please Copy and Paste the Key and Enter the Desired Values.

+You can change it depending on platform settings or within bot using setvar command

+For Example setvar key = value

 1. **[SESSION_ID](#SESSION_ID)** - Obtain this after a successful scan.

 2. **[SUDO](#SUDO)** - Your primary number or another number to use with the bot.
 Example: